-It’s very much worth the effort to learn barre chords as it lays many possibilities in front of you with these chords.
+It is very much worth the effort to learn barre chords as it lays many possibilities in front of you with these chords.
 The advantages with barre chords are primarily: 1) they are movable and, 2) have the same fingerings which make them easy to memorize.

-Barre chords with E shape
+Common six-strings barre chords with E shapes

 More barre chords